aareid10/uniops/README.md

 ### Assigning Explained
 Choose one of the following profiles to assign to the worker based on the execution goal.
 The point of these profiles is to offload operations that expensive or inconvenient for the UI/UX to both speed up the processing of the operation and also unblock the UI until the worker has completed the operation.
 A profile is loaded with custom logic which the determines the 'flavor' of that type of operation.
-For example the array map profile ingests a function which actually controls the nature of the map operation.
+For example, the array map profile ingests a function which actually controls the nature of the map operation.

-##### Assignment Profiles
+#### Assignment Profiles Explained
 > - **NETWORK**: :
 >   - **XHR**: Execute an AJAX query.
 >   - **GQL**: Execute a Graph query.